CopyNE: Better Contextual ASR by Copying Named Entities: Our CopyNE Model

-\paragraph{Copy Probability.} Once the contextual entity representations are obtained, the copy probability is computed by a dot-product attention mechanism.
-It is used to determine which entities to copy.
-First, we compute the attention score $a_{u}^{e}$ for entity $e$ as follows:
+\paragraph{Copy Probability.} Once the NE representations are obtained, the copy probability is computed by a dot-product attention mechanism.
+It is used to determine which entity to copy.
+First, we compute the attention score $a_{u}^{e_{i}}$ for entity $e_{i}$ at step $u$ as follows:

 where $\bm{W_{q}}, \bm{W_{k}} \in \mathbb{R}^{d_a \times d}$ are two learned parameters. $d_a$ denotes the dimension of the attention.
-After that we obtain the attention probability $P_{c}(e|y_{\leq u})$ for entity $e$ by softmax.
+After that we obtain the attention probability $P_{c}(e_{i}|y_{\leq u})$ for entity $e_{i}$ by softmax.

-Here, $P_{c}(e|y_{\leq u})$ not only represents the attention probability of $e$ but also naturally serves as the copy probability for the entity.
-And the copy probabilities are trained to guide the model select the correct entities to copy from the dictionary.
+Here, $P_{c}(e_{i}|y_{\leq u})$ not only represents the attention probability of $e_{i}$ but also naturally serves as the copy probability for the entity.
 During inference, we use the copy probabilities to select the entities for copying.

-\paragraph{Dict Representation.} With copy (attention) probabilities, we can obtain the dict representation $\bm{Z}_{u}$ at decoding step $u$.
-It is used to help the generation of subsequent tokens.
-Specifically, $\bm{Z}_{u}$ in computed by weighted summing the entity representations with the copy (attention) probabilities:
+\paragraph{Dict Representation.} With copy (attention) probabilities, we can obtain the Dict representation $\bm{r}_{u}$ at decoding step $u$.
+It is used to help the prediction of subsequent tokens.
+Specifically, $\bm{r}_{u} \in \mathbb{R}^{d}$ is computed by weighted summing the entity representations with the copy (attention) probabilities.

-\paragraph{Dict-enhanced Prediction.} Finally, we get the overall dict representation and copy probabilities.
-Following \citet{pundak-2018-clas}, the dictionary representation is applied to help the prediction of the next token.
+\paragraph{Dict-enhanced Prediction.} Finally, we get the overall Dict representation and copy probabilities.
+Following \citet{pundak-2018-clas}, the Dict representation is applied to help the generation of the next token.
 So Equation \ref{equ:raw_p} is extended as follows: